-Day 1: Passengers are greeted at the airport in Paris and transferred by coach to Normandy.
+Day 1: Passengers are greeted at Charles de Gaulle airport in Paris and transferred by coach to Normandy.
 In the evening there is an introduction to the tour and a chance for the passengers to introduce themselves over a welcome drink.
-Dinner at the hotel follows.

-Day 5: After breakfast in Normandy, we travel to the Netherlands to the city of Nijmegen.
-Passengers enjoy onboard entertainment, including videos of the people we meet in Holland who have personal stories to tell about life under Nazi occupation and the famous battles to liberate the country.
+Day 5: After breakfast in Normandy we travel to the Netherlands to the city of Nijmegen.
+Passengers enjoy onboard entertainment and have regular stops on the way.

-Day 6: The sixth day of our tour explores the bold attempt by the Allies to end the war quickly through Operation Market Garden.
-The morning features a brief drive along the famous dykes that figured in so many battles for control of the region.
+Day 6: We explore the bold attempt by the Allies to end the war quickly through Operation Market Garden.
+The morning features a drive along the famous dikes that figured in so many battles for control of the region.
 We tour the Island area to see the aftereffects of the failed operation.
 In the afternoon we visit the National Liberation Museum.
-Afterwards we depart for Belgium’s Ardennes Forest and spend the night in the town of Bastogne.
+Afterwards we depart for Belgium’s Ardennes Forest.

-Day 7: In the morning we travel to the neighboring country of Luxembourg to take in the remarkable collection and displays of the National Military History Museum.
-We then return to Bastogne, where the 101st Airborne defended the besieged town during the Battle of the Bulge.
-We visit the Mardasson monument, which pays tribute to the Allied resolve during this critical period.
+Day 7: In the morning we tour the sites of the Battle of the Bulge.
+We stop at the Mardasson Monument, which pays tribute to the Allied resolve during this critical period.
 The foxholes of Bois Jacques highlight the morning itinerary.
 After lunch we visit a museum dedicated to the Battle of the Bulge.

 Day 8: The eighth day of our tour involves travel to Bavaria.
-On the way, we stop in Hamm, Luxemburg for a visit to the American Cemetery, the final resting place of many Easy Company soldiers as well as General George S. Patton.
-The group checks into the hotel outside of Munich.
+On the way, we pay a visit to the Luxembourg American Cemetery, the final resting place of many 101st paratroopers as well as General George S. Patton.
+We spend the night in the vicinity of Munich.

 Day 9: In the morning we visit the infamous Dachau camp, which features a full-scale museum detailing Nazi atrocities.
-In the afternoon we take a Third Reich sightseeing tour of Munich.
-You experience the city as the birthplace of the Nazi Party, with visits to the official Nazi Headquarters, and the location of the Beer Hall Putsch street battle.
+In the afternoon a local guide leads us on a Third Reich tour of Munich.
+We experience the city as the birthplace of the Nazi Party, with visits to the official Nazi Headquarters and the location of the Beer Hall Putsch street battle.

-Day 10: The last full day of the tour involves a trip to Berchtesgaden, site of Hitler’s Bavarian retreat, the Eagle’s Nest, which was captured by Easy Company at the end of World War II.
-We start with a scenic drive up to the Eagle’s Nest itself, where we also have lunch in view of the breathtaking panorama.
-We then visit to Dokumentation Obersalzberg, an exhibit set atop the bunker complex that was to serve as the Nazis last stand.
-We travel back to Munich for the farewell dinner.
+Day 10: The day involves a trip to Berchtesgaden, site of Hitler’s Bavarian retreat and the Eagle’s Nest.
+We start with a scenic drive up to the Eagle’s Nest itself.
+We then pay a visit to Dokumentation Obersalzberg, an exhibit set atop the bunker complex that was to serve as the Nazis’ last stand.

-Day 11: After saying goodbye, our guests are brought to Munich for their return flights.
+Day 11: After saying goodbye our guests are brought to Munich’s airport for their return flights.